ZiadJ/knockoutjs-reactor/README.md

 KO-Reactor
 ===========

-A KnockoutJS plugin which allows tracking changes to a view model seamlessly and processing them individually as they occur.
+A KnockoutJS plugin that lets you track all changes within a view model seamlessly with the ability to pin point and process them on the fly.
+It does not require any modifications to the markup or view model itself which makes it ideal for testing and quick prototyping.

 <b>Usage:</b>